 Question: Why does Rancho Cucamonga only accept PDF plans?
-Answer: Rancho Cucamonga is responsible for maintaining records

-Rancho Cucamonga is responsible for maintaining records of plans and providing the public with access to them.
+Answer: Rancho Cucamonga is responsible for maintaining records of plans and providing the public with access to them.
 Files kept in our electronic database must be compatible with a wide range of computer software for storage, viewing, and printing.
 In addition, the file sizes must be manageable for transfer and for use by the public and City staff.

-The PDF standard is constantly evolving and Rancho Cucamonga will continue to evaluate these standards as necessary.
+The PDF standard is constantly evolving, and Rancho Cucamonga will continue to evaluate these standards as necessary.